AMLChecker/crypto-aml-check/README.md

 </a>

 ## 📌 Don’t Forget:
-- Give a ⭐️ if you like the project.
+- Give a ⭐️ if you like the project
 - Follow the repository to stay updated!

 ## 🤝 Join the Discussion: